eugeniogiusti/Automated-OU-Organizer/README.md

    - NetBIOS name
    - DSRM password

-3. After the installation the server is gonna reboot automatically
+3. After the installation the server is going to reboot automatically

 ### Next step OU Organization Script